Frequently Asked Questions

 BE HONEST, HOW MANY PEOPLE HAVE DIED RIDING ON THE AUTO ROAD?

-Over 150 years, there have been three fatalities on the Auto Road.
+Over more than150 years, there have been three fatalities on the Auto Road.
 In 1880, a stage overturned (in the hands of a drunk driver), and a passenger was killed.
 In 1984, a vehicle experienced brake failure about a mile up the road and was unable to make it down safely.
-Most recently, a motorcyclist suffered a fatal crash in 2009.
+And a motorcyclist suffered a fatal crash in 2009.

 WHAT ARE YOUR GPS COORDINATES?